abualameen/printf/README.md

-printf project readme in the root directory
+read me for printf project at the root directory